LogLatt: A computational library for the calculus and flows on logarithmic lattices

 We describe in details the two-dimensional case only, which, except for minor changes enumerated at the end of this section, has the same form of implementation and applicabilities for three-dimensional lattices.

 \textsc{Two dimensions.} Functions on two-dimensional logarithmic lattices are computationally represented by matrices.
-Because of reality condition~\eqref{EQ:reality}, it is sufficient to keep only the first two quadrants of Fourier space, so scalar functions $f$ are encoded as complex matrices {\mlttfamily f} of size $N \times N \times 2$, where {\mlttfamily f(m,n,q)} returns the value $f(\mathbf{k}_{m,n,q})$ with
+Because of reality condition~\eqref{EQ:reality}, it is sufficient to keep only the first two quadrants of Fourier space.
+In this case, scalar functions $f$ are encoded as complex matrices {\mlttfamily f} of size $N \times N \times 2$, where {\mlttfamily f(m,n,q)} returns the value $f(\mathbf{k}_{m,n,q})$ with

 Vector fields receive an additional input at the end, which designates the component, and thus become of size $N\times N \times 2 \times 2$.

 The applicabilities for two-dimensional lattices are split into four routines: {\mlttfamily LogLatt2D.m}, for the geometry of the lattice; {\mlttfamily LogLatt2D\_diff.m}, for the two-dimensional differential operators; {\mlttfamily LogLatt2D\_norms.m}, for the norms; and {\mlttfamily LogLatt2D\_product.m}, for the functional product.
 Except for the norms routine, which receives no inputs, all of them are called by specifying the lattice in one of the three ways~\ref{I_default}--\ref{I_integers} above.
 We describe their outputs in details now.